mindbergh/Liso/Readme.txt

 ################################################################################
 # README                                                                       #
 #                                                                              #
-# Description: This file serves as a README and documentation for Checkpoint1. #
+# Description: This file serves as a README and documentation.                 #
 #                                                                              #
 # Authors: Ming Fang <mingf@cs.cmu.edu>,                                       #
 #                                                                              #